touzet/pampa/README.md

  - biopython (https://biopython.org/): `pip install biopython`
  - pyteomics (https://pypi.org/project/pyteomics/): `pip install pyteomics`

-PAMPA_light (see below) requires no external dependencies.
+PAMPA LIGHT (see below) requires no external dependencies.

 ## How to use the program ?